Korean Braille: Vowels

 All vowels span the width and height of the block.
 Because the consonants are specifically syllable-initial or syllable-final, a syllable that begins with a vowel causes no confusion when written without ieung.

 The simpler vowels reflect the symmetries of hangul: the yin–yang pairs a, eo and o, u are related through inversion, and yotization of a, eo, o, u is indicated by reflecting the vowel.
 This creates a different pattern of symmetry than in hangul.
 The graphically-similar hangul letters i and eu are also related by reflection.
-The w in wa, wo is indicated by making the left side of the block solid, while the i in ui, oe is shown by making the right side solid.
+The w in wa, wo is indicated by making the left side of the block solid (essentially a conflation of o and a for wa, and of u and eo for wo), while the i in ui, oe is shown by making the right side solid.
 However, the diphthongs e, ae and their yotized variants show no such patterns.